kdrews34/color_run/README.md

 Walls- Changed the walls to blend in more with the theme of the game Sound- Added various of sounds to for quality of life and to ensure everything you do gets a recognized sound

+MODIFACTIONS AFTER ALPHA TESTING ------------------------------- We added more levels since the testers really wanted to see more of it.
+We added a Menu and Credit for more quality of life of the game and making it feel more like a game.
+Plus lowered the volume of the game since it was said it is loud.
+But other than that.
+Just a more extended game and quaility of life has been added